 We are continuing activities to achieve our targets to reduce waste generated

-through our manufacturing processes on a per unit of sales basis by using
+through our manufacturing processes per unit of net sales by

-using resources effectively, and to achieve zero status for waste disposed into landfills
+using resources effectively, and to achieve zero waste disposed of in

-In fiscal 2018, waste generated per unit of sales amounted to 4.24 tons/100 million yen, a reduction of 5.4% compared to the average from fiscal 2014 to fiscal 2016.
-The final disposal (landfill) ratio was 0.2%, achieving the target of 1% or less.
+In fiscal 2018, waste generated per unit of net sales amounted to 43.9 tons/billion yen, a reduction of 5.6% compared to the average from fiscal 2013 to fiscal 2015.
+The landfill disposal rate was 0.2%, achieving the target of 1% or less.
 Moreover, our recycling rate was 98%.
 Going forward, we will continue to pursue initiatives with a focus on the 3Rs.
-Amounts for the past five years are shown in Figure 16.

-Waste Generated and Per Unit of Sales Basis
+Waste Generated and Waste per Unit of Net Sales

-- Per unit of sales basis is a measurement obtained by dividing amount of waste generated by net sales.
+- Per unit of net sales figures are obtained by dividing waste generated by net sales.

 Promoting PCB Treatment

-a worldwide effort, in line with the Stockholm Convention, which stipulates
+worldwide, in line with the Stockholm Convention, which includes stipulations

-procedures and requirements including proper treatment of PCBs.
-In Japan,
+on the proper treatment of PCBs.
+In Japan, disposal is undertaken

-disposal is undertaken in a systematic manner, mainly by Japan Environmental
+in a systematic manner, mainly by the Japan Environmental Storage &

-Storage & Safety Corporation (JESCO), which was established by the Ministry
+Safety Corporation (JESCO), which was established by the Ministry of

-of the Environment, and we are undertaking the treatment of our PCBs with its
+the Environment.
+We are undertaking the treatment of our PCBs, aiming